 Bitcoin is the very first cryptocurrency out there and that is why it's fondly referred to as the mother cryptocurrency.
 Back in 2008, when the planet saw the most important financial crisis, centralized financial organizations had completely taken control over our money.
 Mistakes made by these organizations led to major consequences that we all had to pay the worth for.
-To prevent another such crisis, a Japanese man named Satoshi Nakamoto proposed the thought for Bitcoin and published a a journal known as a white book on a cryptography forum.
+To prevent another such crisis, a Japanese man named Satoshi Nakamoto proposed the thought for Bitcoin and published a journal known as a white book on a cryptography forum.
 This concept was widely applauded, which eventually resulted in the release of the very first version of Bitcoin.

 It is completely decentralized, unlike how traditional financial systems run with a centralized server, it's run on thousands of individual computers around the world.
-Thanks to this feature, that is why it is simply impossible to shutdown Bitcoin completely.
+Thanks to this feature, that is why it is simply impossible to shut down Bitcoin completely.
 It can, however, be transferred between two users anonymously without revealing the identity of the parties involved in the transaction.
 You might be wondering how it's capable of working without a centralized server.
-It does by running on thousands of individual computers that are remotely connected via a blockchain network.
+It does this by running on thousands of individual computers that are remotely connected via a blockchain network.

 the process of adding transaction records to Bitcoin's public ledger or blockchain.
 This process is big and difficult and is solved by thousands of individual computers around the world.